 There is something in Dahl that forever seeks freedom denied to him during school days and granted in Norway.
 “A person is a fool to become a writer.
 His only compensation is absolute freedom.”

 Dahl is not cuddly, he’s not avuncular, he’s not even very sweet.
 And yet, his writing persists.
 His characters, like those of Dickens, are some of the most memorable in literature.
 His characters seek freedom, safety, comfort, and joy.

 Dahl is buried in Great Missenden, a town just west and worlds away from London.
 On these streets, the BFG blew dreams through windows, and in the library Matilda read piles of books.2

 Something about Dahl’s experience sounded familiar, and I realized he went to the same prep school as John Cleese.

 These two men have much in common: strong relationships with their mothers (though Cleese’s was negative), commanding height (both hit six feet before they were twelve), and brutal schooling.
 They also share the ability to perpetuate their imagination and expand that imagination to a massive body of creative work.

 What formed these men?
 What forms any of us?

-Who knows flotsam in our unconscious floats to the top and forms our narrative of self.
-Dahl wrote “this is not an autobiography” because that would suggest he’d be contained therein.
+Who knows what flotsam in our unconscious floats to the top and forms our narrative of self.
+Dahl wrote “This is not an autobiography” because that would suggest he’d be contained therein.
 And he’s not.

 The pages of Boy: Tales of Childhood are, like all Dahl’s books, full of stories.
 Beautiful, life-forming stories.